mkosir/trpc-api-boilerplate/README.md

 [![CI][ci-badge]][ci-url]
 [![npm version][npm-badge]][npm-url]

-Minimal [tRPC](https://trpc.io/) API boilerplate.
-Easily build &amp; publish fully typesafe APIs that any frontend can consume.
+Minimal [tRPC](https://trpc.io/) API boilerplate for separate BE-FE repositories.
+Easily publish fully typesafe APIs that any frontend can consume.

 Monorepos are great, but sometimes we are targeting backend and frontend as separate (mono)repositories: